Pholia Farm has been breeding and milking Nigerian Dwarf Goats since 2003. For 10 years the farm was a licensed creamery making raw milk cheeses.

 Pholia is owned by Vern and Gianaclis Caldwell and named after their daughters Phoebe and Amelia.
 The farm occupies about 24 acres in rural southern Oregon.
 It is part of the original 220 acre Spring Brook farm started by her parents, Robert and Joan Stevenson in the late 1940s.

-The farm focuses on happy, health animals; permaculture and forest restoration; education; and of course, outstanding cheeses.
+The farm focuses on happy, health animals; permaculture and forest restoration; experiences; and education.

-We offer classes, a memorable farmstay experience in our refurbished 1970 Airstream Land Yacht, a big spring open house, and other opportunities to visit the farm and share in our lives and lifestyle.
+We offer classes, a memorable farmstay experience in our refurbished 1970 Airstream and tiny Bunk House (on Airbnb) and other opportunities to visit the farm and share in our lives and lifestyle.